paulkarpenko/us-code-ui/uscode/title-28-judiciary-and-judicial-procedure/chapter-005-district-courts.md

 Changes in arrangement and phraseology were made.

 #### Amendments
+2024—Subsec. (a).
+Pub.
+L. 118–179, § 1(1), substituted “five” for “seven” in introductory provisions.

+Subsec. (a)(1).
+Pub.
+L. 118–179, § 1(2), substituted “Lauderdale, and Lawrence” for “and Lauderdale”.

+Subsec. (a)(2).
+Pub.
+L. 118–179, § 1(3), struck out Lawrence and added Marshall to the counties comprising the Northeastern Division of the Northern District and struck out “and Decatur” after “Huntsville”.

+Subsec. (a)(4).
+Pub.
+L. 118–179, § 1(4), substituted “Cherokee, Clay, Cleburne, DeKalb, Etowah, Saint Clair,” for “Clay, Cleburne,”.

+Subsec. (a)(5).
+Pub.
+L. 118–179, § 1(5), substituted “Fayette, Greene, Lamar, Marion, Pickens, Sumter, Tuscaloosa, Walker, and Winston” for “Greene, Pickens, Sumter, and Tuscaloosa”.

+Subsec. (a)(6).
+Pub.
+L. 118–179, § 1(6), struck out par.
+(6) which read as follows: “The Middle Division comprises the counties of Cherokee, De Kalb, Etowah, Marshall, and Saint Clair.

+“Court for the Middle Division shall be held at Gadsden.”

+Subsec. (a)(7).
+Pub.
+L. 118–179, § 1(7), struck out par.
+(7) which read as follows: “The Jasper Division comprises the counties of Fayette, Lamar, Marion, Walker, and Winston.

+“Court for the Jasper Division shall be held at Jasper.”

 1961—Subsec. (a)(2).
 Pub.
 L. 87–36 provided for holding court at Decatur.